PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="125" /><label for="125">![125](../slides/for_everyone/for_everyone.125.jpeg)</label>
 _125. Wiki page classifications.._

-Speaking of the wiki, you will notice that every link in the security wiki has a coloured label next to it which identifies which classification that particular link or file is subject to, and how it can disseminated.
+Speaking of the wiki, you will notice that every link in the security wiki has a coloured label next to it which identifies which classification that particular link or file is subject to, and how it can be disseminated.

 * *Public* can be shared with anyone.
 * *Restricted* is only to be shared with customers who are under an NDA.